 House Flies.
 The house fly is worldwide in distribution and has a tremendous reproductive capacity.
 Female flies are each capable of laying several hundred eggs-the record number of eggs is held by a captive female that laid 2,387 eggs in 21 batches.
-The entire life cycle can be completed in as little as ten days (Figure 20A).
+The entire life cycle can be completed in as little as 10 days.
 Given this type of reproductive capacity, if a pair of flies mated in April and all offspring survived to reproduce, and this cycle were repeated every ten days, by mid August in the same year there would be enough adult flies to cover the earth by 45 feet.
 Obviously this situation never develops, primarily due to limitation of food, space and natural mortality.

 Females will lay their eggs in almost any decaying waste but far prefer animal excrement, especially horse manure.
 When horses were the usual mode of transportation in the US house flies were far more abundant than they are today.
 It was estimated that 90 % of them bred in horse manure.
 It has been said that Henry Ford was more important in reducing house fly populations in the US than any other person.
 His development of mass production of the Model T and Model A Ford automobiles made it possible for the average person to buy a car.
 As a result the mode of transportation changed and no longer were there piles of horse manure found in everyone’s back yard-hence less flies.